How to Prepare for the Mobile-First Index Rollout

 The Mobile-First Index doesn’t have a set launch date, and it looks as though the rollout will be gradual, and beginning sometime in early 2018.
 Because we could be wrong since Google likes to surprise us, it’s better to get ready now than to be caught scrambling when announcements are made.
 It’s not likely the rollout will happen all at once.
 It’s expected to be completed on a site-by-site basis, rolling the index out in batches.

-Waiting means Google will index your m-dot domain and URLs, meaning the migration will take longer since they’re not just updating URLs, but the content and signals within your pages, too.
-Basically, it makes sense to get the m-dot migrated to responsive now, so you can maintain your rankings.
+Waiting means Google will index your m-dot domain and URLs, indicating the migration will take longer since they’re not just updating URLs, but the content and signals within your pages, too.
+It makes sense to get them-dot migrated to responsive now so that you can maintain your rankings.

 If you don’t already have a responsive website, you need to make sure you have one ready to go.
-You can do this with a number of WordPress themes automatically.
-If you’re not sure how to go about a responsive design, talk to your webmaster, or reach out to us for help with your web design.
+You can do this with some WordPress themes automatically.
+If you’re not sure how to go about responsive design, talk to your webmaster, or reach out to us for help with your web design.

 Do you think you have a responsive website, but you’re not sure?
 You can use this tool to quickly see how your website looks on tablets, smartphones, desktops, and laptops.
 It will tell you if you are responsive.
 Your site should look the same across all devices, with adjustments automatically made for screen size.

-If your mobile site doesn’t match your desktop site or if you need to get mobile web optimization, you may see a negative effect on your SEO.
-This is because if your mobile site has less content than your desktop version, you may not rank as high since Google will prioritize the mobile-friendly site.
+If your mobile site doesn’t match your desktop site or if you need to get mobile web optimization, you may see an adverse effect on your SEO.
+This is because if your mobile site has less content than your desktop version, you may not rank as high since Google will prioritize the mobile-friendly website.

-Even though a responsive website will take more time than creating a mobile-friendly site with the m-dot approach, it maintains unity for the desktop/mobile experience, for all pages.
+Even though a responsive website will take more time than creating a mobile-friendly site with the them-dot approach, it maintains unity for the desktop/mobile experience, for all pages.

-Once you have made the effort to update your website to a responsive version, it’s important to make sure that Google is able to see these changes.
+Once you have made an effort to update your website to a responsive version, it’s essential to make sure that Google can see these changes.
 You can use the Fetch and Render tool available in the Google Search Console to see how Google sees your website.
-All you have to do is specify that the user agent is a smartphone, and you’ll be able to see how Google will deliver your website to a user coming to your website from a smartphone.
+All you have to do is specify that the user agent is a smartphone, and you’ll be able to see how Google will deliver your site to a user coming to your website from a smartphone.